Highlighting the Links Between Islamic Accounting and the Cash Waqf

 AbstractThe paper explores and ultimately highlights the link between the two concepts via a diachronic approach, tracing the Islamic institution of the cash waqf and its book keeping activities thereby garnering sufficient evidence to conclude that the Islamic Accounting is in fact an old concept as it has been used in the accounting for cash waqf in the Ottoman times and in relatively recent times.
 Implication wise, understanding the accountability rudiments relative to Islamic institutions would go a long way in bolstering these institutions and ensuring their survival intergeneration ally.

 Çizakça, M. (1996).
-A comparative evolution of business partnerships: the Islamic world and Europe, with specific reference to the Ottoman Archives (Vol. 8).
-Brill.
+A comparative evolution of business partnerships: the Islamic world and Europe, with specific reference to the Ottoman Archives.
+Leiden: Brill.

 Çizakça, M. (2011).
-Islamic capitalism and finance: Origins, evolution and the future.
-Edward Elgar Publishing.
+Islamic Capitalism and Finance: Origins, Evolution and the Future.
+United Kingdom: Edward Elgar Publishing.

-Engstrom, J. and Hay, L. (1996).
+Engstrom, J. & Hay, L. (1996).
 Essentials of Accounting for Governmental and Not-for-profit Organizations.
-Irwin.
+New York: McGraw-Hill Companies.